Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Conclusions

 \section{Conclusions}

 We have studied the effect of a short laser pulse on a charge ordered system, realised in the two dimensional half filled spinless Holstein model.
-We work at intermediate electron-phonon coupling, at $\sim 40\%$ of the coupling needed for single polaron formation, and study the coupled dynamics of the lattice variables $(x_i)$ and the electronic correlator $\rho_{ij}(t) = \langle c^{\dagger}_i(t) c_j(t) \rangle$ within a mean field dynamics scheme.
-The method is non perturbative in electron-phonon coupling and handles spatial correlations exactly.
-The dynamics can be categorised into three regimes with increasing pulse strength.
+We work at intermediate electron-phonon coupling, roughly $\sim 40\%$ of the coupling needed for a single polaron formation, and study the coupled dynamics of the lattice variables $(x_i)$ and the electronic correlator $\rho_{ij}(t) = \langle c^{\dagger}_i(t) c_j(t) \rangle$ within a mean-field dynamics scheme.
+The method is nonperturbative in electron-phonon coupling and handles spatial correlations exactly.
+The dynamics can be categorized into three regimes with increasing pulse strength.
 At weak pulse strength we find a small oscillatory suppression of the order parameter to a finite long time value.
-At intermediate pulse strength (which we label as the critical regime) the dynamics shows strong suppression and revival of the order parameter.
-This involves a rapid drop of the order parameter to almost zero, where the system stays for a time $\sim \tau_{cr}$, and then a power law rise to a finite long time value.
+At intermediate pulse strength (which we label as the critical regime) the dynamics show strong suppression and revival of the order parameter.
+This involves a rapid drop of the order parameter to almost zero, where the system stays for a time $\sim \tau_{cr}$, and then a power law rises to a finite long-time value.
 We find that $\tau_{cr} \rightarrow \infty$ and the long time value $\rightarrow 0$, as the pulse strength $E_0$ tends to a critical value $E_0^c$.
 This defines a nonequilibrium phase transition.
-We have established the transition by studying the system on accessible lattice size (upto $20 \times 20$) and time windows.
-For a strong pulse the CO order parameter decays monotonically to zero.
-Associated with the CO order parameter behaviour is an insulator-metal-insulator transition in the critical regime, and an insulator-metal transition in the strong pulse regime.
-We suggest an analytic framework for addressing the results.
+We have established the transition by studying the system on accessible lattice size (up to $20 \times 20$) and time windows.
+For a strong pulse, the CO order parameter decays monotonically to zero.
+Associated with the CO order parameter behavior is an gap closing and re-opening transition in the critical regime and a gap closing transition in the strong pulse regime.
+Since full mean field dynamics is expensive on large lattices we constructed an effective classical model for the phonons where the phonon dynamics is driven by a nonequilibrium electron population derived from MFD.
+This model captures all the three regimes that one sees in MFD and provides better access to critical properties than MFD does.
+Both MFD and the classical model suffer from lack of equilibriation between electrons and phonons and our results would be modified when these `beyond mean field' effects are incorporated.
+We provide an estimate of this timescale.

-We acknowledge use of the HPC clusters at HRI.
+We acknowledge the use of the HPC clusters at HRI.